 What’s the big deal about a smile?

 Smiling is a natural, automatic expression we reveal when we are happy or when we feel good.
-Psychology Today says that smiling releases endorphins, hormones that make us feel good.
-We need to smile to stay sane!
+Psychology Today says we pretty much need to smile to stay sane!
+I don’t know about you, but after a pandemic, political warfare, and pure evil, I think we all better get our Smile on.

 I didn’t know how to smile!